John-Jagger/John-Jagger/README.md

 I’m especially passionate about:
 - Cybersecurity: Improving systems' confidentiality, integrity, and availability.
 - Software Development: Building robust, scalable, and maintainable applications.
-- Graphics Programming: Breathing life into projects with OpenGL and creative animations.

 ---